 Portrait Photography is all about how you wish to get the result out of your efforts.
 To master this skill of expressing emotions through image, you need to know where to look.
 So start observing what kind of images evokes what kind of emotions.

 In the subway, in the trains, the art gallery lookout for people, colors, and light that are being used and how you shall use them whenever you require to.
-Cause chances are your next inspiration would be everywhere around you and you can use it master portrait photography.
+Cause chances are your next inspiration would be everywhere around you and you can use it to master portrait photography.

 15. Use Shadows

 You shall use shadows too.
-After all, they can really add depth and composition in your image.
+After all, they can really add depth and composition to your image.
 Especially during the time of sunset or sunrise, if used right, shadows can help you get astonishing images.

 16. Focus on capturing details